Donegal South-West: 1983 by-election

 Fianna Fáil TD Clement Coughlan died on 1 February 1983.
-On 19 April 1983, the writ of election to fill the vacancy was issued.
-The by-election was held on 13 May 1983.
 The seat was won by the Fianna Fáil candidate Cathal Coughlan, brother of the deceased TD.

 Cathal Coughlan died on 21 June 1986.
-On 22 October 1986, a motion to issue the writ was rejected by a vote of 81 to 82.
+On 22 October 1986, a Fianna Fáil motion to issue the writ, opposed by the Fine Gael–Labour government, was rejected by a vote of 81 to 82.